Voting Process by 19:00

 ISFED urges all eligible voters in Georgia to go to the polls and express their free will by voting in favor of a candidate of their choice.
 ISFED reminds all voters to wear a mask and adhere to the designated safety procedures when voting, including those registered on the mobile ballot box list.

 ISFED's monitoring mission is made possible by the support of the United States Agency for International Development (USAID) and the European Union (EU).
-Monitoring of the outside perimeter of polling stations was made possible by the British embassy in Georgia.
-The opinions expressed herein belong solely to the International Society for Fair Elections and Democracy and do not necessarily reflect the views of the USAID, the United States Government the EU, or the Government of the United Kingdom.
+The opinions expressed herein belong solely to the International Society for Fair Elections and Democracy and do not necessarily reflect the views of the USAID, the United States Government or the EU.